JovicaB/D-Development-projects-data_analysis-ddata_analysis_project_setup/README.md

 - step 5.
 Storing cleared data into created datatables

   ## Note
-  The project is adaptable for different situations by modifying the contents of the setup.json file.
+  The project is adaptable for similar different situations by modifying the contents of the setup.json file.